kilfour/QuickMGenerate/README.md

  - `Int32` is automatically detected and generated for object properties.

  - `int?` is automatically detected and generated for object properties.

+###A simple object.
+Use `MGen.One<T>()`, where T is the type of object you want to generate.

+The primitive properties of the object will be automatically filled in using the default (or replaced) generators.

 ###Chars